4 Cost Saving Tips for Cloud Subscriptions

 Other than being informed on how many subscriptions people say they need, it is ideal to monitor if they are actually being used.
 Normally an extra number of subscriptions is ideal in case of sudden changes, but anything higher than that buffer can be removed.

 3. Ask the vendor

 There is no such thing as perfect agility when it comes to saving on costs because there may be restrictions.
 However, it is understandable that projects change and you might be stuck with too many subscriptions.
 Things happen!
 Do not be shy to ask the vendor for a pass and remove the subscriptions!

 Ideally, investing in automating the management of your subscriptions would result in higher cost savings.
 Otherwise, the manual labor spent on optimizing the costs conflict with your goal.

 Currently, we still have the option to choose between permanent licenses and subscriptions.
 If your organization is relatively stable, permanent licenses may be the way to go.
 However, if your company is constantly changing, a more flexible option, like subscription-based software, is ideal.

 Choosing a cloud subscription makes it easier to switch from one vendor to another, automatic upgrades, faster deployment and usually no upfront costs.
 The benefits are evident, and as the evidence suggests, doesn’t have to be costlier when cost-saving strategies are implemented.
 These strategies for cloud subscriptions are increasingly important because vendors may eventually not offer another option.

 How do you manage your software subscriptions?
 Are you going to try these cost saving tips?

-Originally presented in “Optimizing Financial Performance in Subscription Software Licensing” by Erick Yanez at the IT Financial Management Association show in Orlando 2018.
+Based on “Optimizing Financial Performance in Subscription Software Licensing” by Erick Yanez presented at the IT Financial Management Association show in Orlando 2018.